ctisol/crontabinator/README.md

 * You can add the `--trace` option at the end of a command to see when which tasks are invoked, and when which task is actually executed.

 ###### TODO:
-* Add a locking mechanism (lock file?) for detecting and removing crons on the server which have been removed from the Capistrano config.
 * Find out for sure if capistrano outputs nothing if log_level is set to "info"; possibly remove logging hack